Chasing Cars: Critical reception

 The song received critical acclaim.
-Billboard magazine's Sven Phillip found "Chasing Cars" to be the only song on Eyes Open which was "not to be missed".
+Billboard magazine's Sven Phillip found "Chasing Cars" to be the only song on Eyes Open that was "not to be missed".
 He called it a "catchy, colossal ballad that succeeds without any fireworks".
 About.com called it a "true gem of a love song".
-Yahoo!
-Music's Adam Webb, however, had mixed feelings for the single, when he awarded it 5 stars out of 10, saying it was a "misguided attempt to recreate its breast-beating slo-motion scarf-waving formula."
-Further, he made comparisons of the song to Hollywood soundtracks, which in his words are "about as subtle as a rhino and too overt to be truly affecting."

 The song was nominated for a 2007 Grammy Award for Best Rock Song as well as for a 2007 BRIT Award for Best British Single.
-In 2007, "Chasing Cars" was voted number 1 in the Top 500 Songs: The Words Behind the Music, on Bristol's GWR FM (and other stations in The One Network).
+In 2007, "Chasing Cars" was voted number one on the Top 500 Songs: The Words Behind the Music, on Bristol's GWR FM (and other stations in The One Network).